sdhanemkula/aws-documentation/security_info/application_integration/simple_queue_service.md

 * You can control which VPCs or VPCendpoints have access to your queue using a queuepolicy.

 # Policy
-* All queues must utilize vpc endpoints (created by ETS)
+* All queues must utilize vpc endpoints
-* All queues must utilize a vpc endpoint policy (created by ETS)
+* All queues must utilize a vpc endpoint policy
 * All queues must define policy to restrict access at the vpc endpoint
 * All queues should define policy to restrict access by principal and action
 * All queues must ensure Server Side encryption